Kaleshwar Mandir

 Kalyaneshwar Mandir is more-than-500-year-old Shiva temple situated in Bally, Howrah near Belurmath.
 It is very famous and visited by millions of monks and devotees around India every year.
-It is surrounded by Kali, Ganesh, Vishnu and Bajrangbali Temples.
+Kali, Ganesh, Vishnu and Bajrangbali Temples surround it.

 History

 The structure is about 400 years old and is said to have been started by the Pandavas and it was then continued by the Katoch Dynasty.
 According to legends, Ramakrishna Dev used to visit the temple frequently along with his followers and founder members of Ramakrishna Mission including Swami Vivekananda, Swami Brahmananda and others.
 This ritual is still followed by the monks of Ramakrishna Mission.

 Festivals

 The famous festivals in this temple are MahaShivaratri & Charaksankranti.
 A very famous puja (prayer) is organized for that purpose.